appvestor/v6-template-examples/email_template/README.md

 ## Get Started

 ### Step 1
-First, you need to declare a new receiver in the manifest.
+First, declare a new receiver in the manifest.

  ```
 <receiver